nblagoev/Gmail.ps/README.md

 `s`  | Is starred
 `a`  | Has attachment

 Any flag may be unset.
-An unset flag is the equivalent of "is not" and is represented as a "-" character.
+An unset flag is the equivalent of "is not" and is represented as a `-` character.
-'--i-a' means the message is not Unread, is not Fetched, is Important, is not Starred and has atleast one attachment.
+`--i-a` means the message is not Unread, is not Fetched, is Important, is not Starred and has atleast one attachment.

 Supports automatic name completion for the existing labels.